South Surrey / White Rock

 Multiple regenerative options — PRP, Prolotherapy, and Prolozone, with the approach tailored to your specific condition.

 Convenient South Surrey location — SCIMEDICA Health Group, #212 – 2630 Croydon Drive.
 Free parking.
 No referral needed.
+Serving patients from White Rock, South Surrey, Langley, and the surrounding areas.

 Dr. Victor Chan providing treatment at SCIMEDICA Health Group